PureStorage-OpenConnect/Accelerate-2024-Workshop/ConfigDrift-Examples/FB_ConfigDrift/README.md

 You will need to login to the FlashBlade and generate a new API token for the pureuser account, and paste it into your FBArrayConfig.json

+You can generate an API token by logging into the GUI as 'pureuser'.
+Then navigate to the Settings -> Users (under Security) page.
+On the line for the 'pureuser' click on the vertical ellipsis (far right column) and choose 'Create API Token'.
+Use the copy mechanism to paste it into the FBArrayConfig.json file.

 #### 1. Understanding the Configuration File